-Litigating custody issues really sucks.
+Guiding Principle #5: Understanding What It's Really Like to Litigate issues really sucks.
 The reason is that in custody litigation, you are applying the tactics of litigation, which most often result in either building yourself up, or tearing your spouse down as part of the process.
 It is therefore important to go into litigation with your eyes wide open

-The dreaded D word: Discovery
+The Dreaded D Word: Discovery